-A booklet on the pattern of examinations, which gives details of examination specifications, guidance on coursework assessments, assignments and sample questions is available from the Institute.

-For the Course C Installation Work paper (236-3-21) candidates will be required to take into the examination their copy of the current IEE Regulations (guides and commentaries are not allowed).
+- 14 A booklet on the pattern of examinations, which gives details of examination specifications, guidance on coursework assessments, assignments and sample questions is available from the Institute. - 15 For the Part II (236-2-12) and Course C (236-3-21) papers candidates will be required to take into the examination their copy of the current IEE Regulations (guides and commentaries are not allowed).